 How it happens and what can be done for relief

-During the course of dental work and surgery it is possible that nerves may become damaged.
+During the course of dental work and dental surgery it is possible that nerves may become damaged.*

-The lingual nerve is a branc of the mandibular nerve (jaw), which is a branch of the trigeminal nerve. it supplies sensory nerves to the tongue.
-Damage to this nerve results in pain within the tongue and along the mucosa on tongue side of the teeth (inner buccal mucosa).
+The lingual nerve (located near the sides of the tongue) is a branch of the mandibular nerve (in the jaw), which is a branch of the trigeminal nerve (the nerve that brings sensation to the face).
+(See diagram below) The lingual nerve supplies sensory nerves to the tongue.
+Damage to this nerve results in pain or numbness within the tongue and along the mucous membrane on the tongue side of the teeth.

-A lingual nerve injury can be caused from the anesthetic injection.
+A lingual nerve injury can also be caused by the anesthetic injection.

-Tooth extraction is also one of the leading causes of lingual nerve and inferior alveolar nerve damage, usually at the third molars (wisdom teeth)
+Tooth extraction is also one of the leading causes of lingual nerve and inferior alveolar nerve (lower teeth) damage.
+It is usually at the third molars (wisdom teeth).

 Other causes during Dental Surgery